 1. highlighting the high cost of war spending, especially in maintaining our nuclear arsenal, as a method of security that cuts into meeting human needs that build a truer human security;

 The Youth Peace Building and Justice Program in Chicago engages young adults, ages 16-20, in the development of educational and economic opportunities that benefit themselves and their communities.
 This program gives youth concrete alternatives to community violence and military involvement.

 Forty students at two public high schools are learning artesian craftwork as an employment opportunity.
 Students make mosaics, jewelry, or other crafts and earn money for themselves; they also share half the proceeds with a community fund as part of a social enterprise model.

-The Young Leaders for Peace Coalition (YLP) works with people ages 16-35 to foster justice, unity, and peace in Baltimore communities.
+Baltimore Peace by Piece works with people ages 16-35 to foster justice, unity, and peace in Baltimore communities.

 Building relationships with residents, schools, and community organizations, the coalition connects young people with opportunities to serve their communities and to make their activism more impactful.

-In Guatemala, AFSC works to improve security and peace in Guatemala City neighborhoods.
-Through partnerships with, schools, universities, community-based organizations, and public institutions, we are building an urban peace network of young people who are reducing violence in their communities.
+In Guatemala, AFSC works to build peace in Guatemala City neighborhoods.
+Through partnerships with schools, universities, community-based organizations, and public institutions, we are building an urban peace network focused on youth that encourages young people and adults to work together to reduce violence in their communities.